Skip to main content

 What does the public think of renewable energy?

 Renewables remain highly popular across the political spectrum.
 Support for clean energy remains consistently high over time, especially wind and solar although this support is underestimated.
-Most people support renewables even at a local level, but this support isn’t unconditional (and early community engagement is crucial).
-Most people believe renewables, not fossil fuels, are the best way of building the country’s energy security.
+Most people support renewables even when proposed to be built in their area, but this support isn’t unconditional (and early community engagement is crucial).

 What does the public think of government action on climate change?

-Climate change isn’t a major dividing line for voters: most people want more, not less action on climate.
 The public have maintained a steady level of support for the UK being ‘one of the most ambitious countries in the world when it comes to addressing climate change, regardless of what other countries are doing’.
-More say that the cost of not acting is greater than the cost of acting on climate.
+Britons are more likely to say that the cost of not acting is greater than the cost of acting on climate, whilst fewer think that other things should take priority now.

 What climate policies receive public support?